Black History Month Lesson Plan: 14 Ideas for 2026

 2. Extract data from primary sources (via the Library of Congress) and reliable secondary texts.

 3. Draft entries with narrative biography, key works, and legacy analysis.
-For longer pieces, organize drafts with an essay outline template (grade 7).

 4. Design pages with images and citations; compile the class volume.